 Keep your repayments down with a low interest rate car loan.

-5 tips to get a low-interest car loan
+5 tips to get a low interest rate on a car loan

 Low-Interest rates are usually reserved for those with good credit and regular income.
 Here are five ways you can get the lowest rates possible for your next car loan.